 Remember to link any published patterns in your description!

-Your amigurumi project must reflect the Woodland Creatures theme.
+Your amigurumi project must reflect the ornament theme.

 Make sure if you use a pattern to give the appropriate credits in your description; add a link to the pattern, or at the least mention the Blog it came from.